Qovery/documentation/website/docs/useful-links/faq.md

 A [project][docs.project] is the site that you're working on.
 Each project can contain multiple [applications][docs.application] and be deployed in multiple [environments][docs.environment].
 An environment is a standalone copy of your site, including apps, databases, storage, data, and all other services.
 By default, `master` branch is the production environment, while all other branches can be set up as identical copies of the prod environment for testing purposes.

+### Can you help me to deploy my application on Qovery?

+Yes, absolutely.
+[Join our fantastic community on Discord][urls.qovery_chat] to get the help of one of our team member.

 ### How does application build work?

 We [build and run your Dockerfile][guides.how-to-deploy-a-docker-container], so it's up to you to provide all the good instructions.
 If you have any trouble, we can assist you.